 Just remember to put them back on if you sit and take a break, even if you are still quite hot.
 That way you can keep your precious body heat in.
 The cold creeps in quicker than you think.

 Continuing on with the clothes theme, I would highly recommend you invest in good quality outdoor clothing.
 They are specifically designed for situations like hiking in cold weather, and I promise you, they do a much better job than layering up regular clothes.

-I explained in much more detail why outdoor specific clothing is best, on my guide on what to wear when hiking in cold weather
+I explained in much more detail why outdoor specific clothing is best here.

 4) Stay dry

 There are two elements to staying dry and warm when hiking in cold winter weather.

 Good quality outdoor clothing (as mentioned in point 3): Essentially, you want breathable and high wicking clothes.
 Your regular old cotton t-shirt is not recommend.
 If you sweat, and this gets wet, it won’t dry, and then you are stuck.
 Wet = cold.

 Waterproof waterproof waterproof: I can’t stress this enough.
 Remember, waterproof is not the same as water resistant.

 When out winter hiking around England, I ALWAYS take something wind and waterproof (the outer layer of the layering system), to help me stay warm.
 Even if the weather forecast is clear.
 It can change.